pramod-b-s/NodeApps/README.md

-# Simple web application for information retrieval/updation using Node, React, MongoDB Atlas
+# Simple web application for information retrieval/updation using MERN stack
 Install dependencies using npm install